New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Conclusions and Future Work

 \acknowledgments

-We thank Schuyler Van Dyk for his assistance in the preparation of the HST snapshot proposal.
-A.A.M. would like to thank Andy Becker, Maryam Modjaz, and Dovi Poznanski for useful discussions that helped improve this paper.
-We thank Cullen Blake, Dan Starr, and Emilo Falco for their assitance in the operations of PAIRITEL.
+We thank Schuyler Van Dyk for his assistance in the preparation of the {\it HST} snapshot proposal.
+Andy Becker, Maryam Modjaz, Dovi Poznanski, and the anonymous referee provided many useful suggestions that helped to improve this paper.
+We thank Cullen Blake, Dan Starr, and Emilio Falco for their assistance in the operation of PAIRITEL.

-This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.
+This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration (NASA) and the National Science Foundation (NSF).

 A.A.M. is supported by the NSF Graduate Research Fellowship Program.
 J.S.B.'s group is partially supported by NASA/{\it Swift} grant \#NNG05GF55G and a Hellman Faculty Award.
-A.V.F.'s group is supported by National Science Foundation (NSF) grant AST--0607485 and the TABASGO Foundation.
-J. X. P. is partially supported by NASA/{\it Swift} grant NNX07AE94G, and an NSF CAREER grant (AST--0548180).The Peters Automated Infrared Imaging Telescope is operated by the Smithsonian Astrophysical Observatory (SAO) and was made possible by a grant from the Harvard University Milton Fund, the camera loan from the University of Virginia, and the continued support of the SAO and UC Berkeley.
+A.V.F.'s SN group at UC Berkeley is grateful for support from NSF grants AST-0607485 and AST-0908886, the TABASGO Foundation, and NASA grants AR-11248 and GO-10877 from the Space Telescope Science Institute, which is operated by AURA, Inc., under NASA contract NAS 5-26555.
+J.X.P. is partially supported by NASA/{\it Swift} grant NNX07AE94G and NSF CAREER grant AST-0548180.
+The Peters Automated Infrared Imaging Telescope is operated by the Smithsonian Astrophysical Observatory (SAO) and was made possible by a grant from the Harvard University Milton Fund, the camera loan from the University of Virginia, and the continued support of the SAO and UC Berkeley.
 The PAIRITEL project is partially supported by NASA/{\it Swift} Guest Investigator Grant \#NNG06GH50G.
+KAIT and its ongoing operation were made possible by donations from Sun Microsystems, Inc., the Hewlett-Packard Company, AutoScope Corporation, Lick Observatory, the NSF, the University of California, the Sylvia \& Jim Katzman Foundation, and the TABASGO Foundation.
 Some of the data presented herein were obtained at the W. M. Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California, and NASA; it was made possible by the generous financial support of the W. M. Keck Foundation.
 The authors wish to recognize and acknowledge the very significant cultural role and reverence that the summit of Mauna Kea has always had within the indigenous Hawaiian community; we are most fortunate to have the opportunity to conduct observations from this mountain.